 The name is literal; it’s warships, but with MOBA “spells”.
 Currently there is one ship with a “spell”, but more will come.

 Note that it was developed on PC.
 I didn’t put anything platform specific in there, but it probably needs more path expansion in the code to run it on OSX.
 Keen to hear anyone’s experiences trying to get that to work.

 - Working shop for changing ships and weapons

 - Pretty water (Thanks Martish!)

 You can currently ‘play’ with multiple people.
 You can see them in game, shoot at them to cause damage, kill them (and they’ll respawn).
 Kills and deaths are tracked.
-There is no finish objective yet - the game will continue until you get bored.
-AI’s will spawn on a timer and attempt to make it to the enemy ‘base’ (the starting position for the enemy team).
+The game ends when the enemy base has taken 10k damage.
+AI’s will spawn and meet each other in the middle of the lanes like standard MOBAs.

 Instructions for playing

 - Run “start.bat” ( you may need to unblock Blenderplayer)